- Our Guide: Things To Do Helsinki With Kids

 The family rooms have sofabeds and the hotel has both a breakfast buffet and a sauna.
 It shares a former warehouse building with several other restarants and shops, which is handy after a long day of sightseeing.

-If you want a hotel with a pool, the Hotel St. George, Hilton Helsinki Strand and Sokos Hotel Presidentti are all fairly central, but prices are higher than the boutique hotels in Katajanokka.
+If you want a hotel with a pool, try the Hotel St. George, Hilton Helsinki Strand and Sokos Hotel Presidentti.
+They’re all fairly central, but prices are higher than the two boutique hotels in Katajanokka.

 Finns speak Suomi and most signs are also in Swedish.
 Menus, public signs and museum labels are not always translated into English, but everyone speaks very good English so don’t hesitate to ask questions.